TABLE OF CONTENTS

 March 21 -- President Roosevelt signed Public Law 503 (77th

-a designated military commander under authority of Executive Order
+designated military commander under authority of Executive Order No.

-Americans moved from Los Angeles to the Manzanar Assembly Center
+moved from Los Angeles to the Manzanar Assembly Center operated

-station.
-Moving vans are taking baggage belonging to evacuees of
+Moving vans are taking baggage belonging to evacuees of Japanese

 March 23 -- General DeWitt issued Civilian Exclusion Order No. 1